-Anyone who's sharing their location with you, from your kids to your soccer team, can be viewed on a map or added to a list of favorites for easy access.
+You can see anyone sharing their location on the map, from your kids to your soccer team, and you can add them to a list of favorites for easy access.
 If you’re following a large group of people at once, use the lock symbol to keep the view fixed.
 Otherwise, the map will scroll as the contacts you’re tracking move around.

-As well as the apps we’ve already mentioned, many instant messaging apps come with location sharing options.
+In addition to the apps we’ve already mentioned, many instant messaging apps come with location sharing options.
 They let you tell one contact or group of contacts where in the world you are.
-This option works best if you do most of your event arranging and social interactions via one of these apps—in that case, it makes sense to use it for location sharing as well.
+This option works best if you do most of your event arranging and social interactions via one of these apps.
+In that case, it makes sense to use it for location sharing as well.

-Location sharing is also built into iMessage, the default messenger on Apple iOS.
-In any conversation, tap the "i" icon on the top right.
-Then you have two options: Either select Send My Current Location for a one-off, static share, or hit Share My Location to use Apple Maps as we've outlined above.
-The recipients will receive a link to follow or they’ll see a pin shown on a map.
+Location sharing is built into Messages, the default messenger on Apple devices.
+In any conversation, tap the contact or group’s name, and select info.
+Then you have two options: Either select Send My Current Location for a one-off, static share, or hit Share My Location to use Apple Maps for real-time tracking.
+The recipients will receive a link to follow or they’ll see a pin on a map.

-Naturally, Facebook Messenger doesn't want to be left behind.
-It has a similar feature: Tap the plus icon at the bottom of any conversation thread in the app for Android or iOS, then choose Location from the list.
+Naturally, Facebook Messenger has a similar feature: Tap the plus icon at the bottom of any conversation thread in the app for Android or iOS, then touch the location icon (an arrowhead pointing up and to the right).
 You can share live updates of your location for a set period of time, or send a one-off, fixed location.